Advertiser Disclosure

 This article details the Canada GSL payment, who is eligible, how to apply, and more.

-What is the Canada GSL Deposit?
+Here’s What the Canada GSL Deposit Stands For

 The Canada GSL deposit is the abbreviation for Government Student Loans.
 The Canadian federal government issues these deposits in grant payments, loans, or both.